Asper Centre Cases

 Canadian Council for Refugees, et al. v.
 Minister of Citizenship and Immigration, et al.

 This case concerns the constitutionality of the Safe Third Country Agreement (STCA) between Canada and the United States (US).
 The STCA requires refugee claimants entering Canada to make their claim in the first safe country they arrive, in this case the US.
 Under the STCA if a claimant tries to make an asylum claim at a Canadian land Port of Entry from the United States their claim will be barred unless it meets a narrow set of exceptions.
 The Applicants challenged the STCA, arguing that sections 101(1)(e) and 159.3 of the Immigration and Refugee Protection Act (IRPA), which authorise the STCA, are ultra vires and violate sections 7 and 15 of the Canadian Charter of Rights and Freedoms (Charter).
 The Federal Court of Canada determined that the impugned IRPA provisions unjustifiably violated section 7, but declined to consider the section 15 claim.
 The Federal Court of Appeal overturned the lower court ruling, finding that the impugned provisions did not violate section 7.
 On the section 15 issue raised, the Federal Court of Appeal held that there was no requirement on lower courts to consider all Charter claims raised the parties.
 The appeal to the Supreme Court of Canada was allowed.
-The Asper Centre, West Coast LEAF and LEAF were jointly granted intervener status and have focused their intervention on the Federal Court’s decision to decline to consider or make factual findings on section 15.
+The Asper Centre, West Coast LEAF and LEAF were jointly granted intervener status and focused their intervention on the Federal Court’s decision to decline to consider or make factual findings on section 15.

 Asper Centre Factum